 Who are Maz Kanata and Poe Dameron?
-We find out in this exclusive interview with Oscar Issac & Lupita Nyong’o.
+We find out in this exclusive interview with Oscar Isaac & Lupita Nyong’o.
 Post sponsored by Disney.
 All opinions are my own

 Though they are not a couple, I had to say that these two looked stunning together.
 I immediately felt under dressed.
-Restraint and yet excitement in their voices, it was really incredible to hear how their personal Star Wars stories translated into their characters.
+Restraint and yet excitement in their voices, it was really incredible to hear how Oscar Isaac and Lupita Nyong’o’s personal Star Wars stories translated into their characters.

 What can you tell us about your characters?

 Lupita Nyong’o: I can tell you that my character’s name is Maz Kanata and she is a pirate and owns a bar.